| |

 people.
 Living in Northern New England keeps your feet on the ground about that

+sort of thing.
 What advice would you give new artists who would like to maintain artistic and

 business control of their music?